By Simone Frenchie

 It not only acts as a working farm but also produces delicious, celebrated wines, cheeses, fresh fruit and vegetables, preserves, and staggeringly beautiful homeware.
 Not to mention teas and olive oils.
 You can stay in the hotel and even treat yourself to a spa visit.
 It really has everything.
 It really is heaven.

-Once you’ve made your through the entrance, the old farmhouse shops selling all sorts of delicious temptations await.
+Once you’ve made your way through the entrance, the old farmhouse shops selling all sorts of delicious temptations await.
 And then the gardens.
 I tread the dusty earth and want to impress everything on my soul.
-The Simonsberg mountains that back the edges of the farm, the endless blue sky above me, the sunshine that sheds dappled light on my skin.
-The rose arches are in full bloom in the spring, the lavender fields always fragrant, getting lost in the maze of botanical beauties, the sunflowers arching towards the sun, the rows of thorny arid prickly pears, trees of ripened lemons.
+The Simonsberg mountains that back the edges of the farm, the endless blue sky above me, and the sunshine that sheds dappled light on my skin.
+The rose arches are in full bloom in the spring; the lavender fields are always fragrant; getting lost in the maze of botanical beauties; the sunflowers arching towards the sun; the rows of thorny, arid, prickly pears; and the trees of ripened lemons.

-There are over 300 varieties of plants at Babylonstoren, and all have either a medicinal value or are edible.
+There are over 300 plant varieties at Babylonstoren, and all have medicinal or edible value.

-The fruit and vegetables grown here on the farm are used in the restaurants on the premises in an effort to ensure farm-to-fork cuisine of the highest standard.
+The fruit and vegetables grown here on the farm are used in the on-site restaurants to ensure farm-to-fork cuisine of the highest standard.
 At the rear of the garden, you’ll stumble onto the old courtyard that backs up to the Greenhouse.
 The courtyard is shaded by a collection of old oak trees as you sit and enjoy the atmosphere.

 Sip on their delicious ‘bitter lekker’ cocktail topped with MCC (Methode Cap Classique—a South African sparkling wine made in the traditional method since 1992) or a traditional water buffalo amasi (a fermented Zulu drink) while enjoying the delicious menu items: the summer forage salad, the Rietvlei water buffalo burger and the summer sorbets to name a few.
-The menu is altered seasonally according to what produce is available at the farm at the time.
+The menu is altered seasonally to reflect what produce is available at the farm.
 It’s a perfect ode to every season.

-Spending time in the Greenhouse at Babylonstoren, with seasonal blessings of Chrysanthemums in the autumn days, visual displays of long-stemmed pastel-coloured beauties and obelisk glass vases and vintage décor, taking time to watch the views from inside the tall glass windows, makes for daydreaming.
+Spending time in the Greenhouse at Babylonstoren, with seasonal blessings of Chrysanthemums in the autumn days, visual displays of long-stemmed pastel-coloured beauties, obelisk glass vases, and vintage décor, and taking time to watch the views from inside the tall glass windows, makes for daydreaming.

 Whiling away late afternoon sunshine days while wine tasting in their dedicated wine tasting space with lit fires in the winter, you can choose between tastings of seven wines or even an ‘express tasting’ of three.